roubles/macmounter/README.md

 ### Testing mounts before remounting
 It is prudent to test if the mount is active and functioning before blindly remounting.
 [These examples](https://github.com/roubles/macmounter/wiki/testing-mounts) show the various options for testing mounts.

+### Multiple mounts from the same server
+This is pretty straight forward, just add a section for each mount.
+[These examples] (https://github.com/roubles/macmounter/wiki/Mounting-multiple-folders-from-the-same-server) show examples.

 ### Waking up servers before mounting
 Sometimes NAS boxes go to sleep when idle.
 [These examples](https://github.com/roubles/macmounter/wiki/wakeup-server-before-mounting) show the various options for waking up remote drives on the LAN.